williamzhangumich/nypl_face_rec/readme.txt

 ./face_rotate.py: a script to rotate faces (http://docs.opencv.org/modules/contrib/doc/facerec/tutorial/facerec_video_recognition.html#aligning-face-images)
-./pyfaces_api.py: pyface api to recognize (match) faces ./gallery: includes a few sample images to be recognized ./prob_source: seed images to generate ./prob folder faces for recognition ./prob: collection of faces to be compared with, should be normalized, well positioned and cropped
+./pyfaces_api.py: pyface api to recognize (match) faces ./gallery: includes a few sample images to be recognized ./prob_source: seed images to generate ./prob folder faces for recognition, these files should be properly named!!!
+./prob: collection of faces to be compared with, should be normalized, well positioned and cropped

 ./cascades: includes haar cascade files for faces and eyes